Choose another writer in this calendar:

 ||Chrétien de Troyes (c.
 1130-c.1190)|

 12th-century French poet, known for his five Arthurian romances.
 Chrétien de Troyes's Perceval, of which 9,234 lines survived, is the earliest extant narrative of the legend of the Holy Grail.
-The poem was left unfinished.
+The romance was left unfinished, possibly before he could complete it.
+If he completed the work, its copies may have been destroyed in a fire at Troyes in 1188.

 "Thus largess makes the gentleman, which result can be accomplished neither by high birth, courtesy, knowledge, gentility, money, strength, chivalry, boldness, dominion, beauty, or anything else.
 But just as the rose is fairer than any other flower when it is fresh and newly blown, so there, where largess dwells, it takes its place above all other virtues, and increases five hundred fold the value of other good traits which it finds in the man who acquits himself well." (from Cligès, c.
 1176